VIVID: Human-AI Collaborative Authoring of Vicarious Dialogues from Lecture Videos: Design Workshop

 Two of the authors conducted an iterative inductive analysis of literature to define what constitutes a pedagogically meaningful dialogue in literature.
 To identify relevant literature, we conducted a query-based search with the PRISMA process~\cite{moher2009} on Google Scholar and the ACM Digital Library, and the 50 final papers were selected for meta-analysis.
 Our review was based on three search queries related to main keywords (Detailed analysis method is in the Supplemental Material): \begin{itemize} \item \textbf{Vicarious Learning:} "vicarious learning" + ("learning gain" OR "tutorial dialogue" OR "monologue") \item \textbf{Classroom Interaction:} "classroom interaction" + "science" + "dialogic" + "teacher questioning" + ("secondary school" OR "undergraduate") \item \textbf{Human Tutoring:} "human tutoring" + "tutorial dialogue" + ("strategy" OR "move") +("scaffolding" OR "feedback") \end{itemize}

 Based on our literature analysis, we created initial guidelines for designing vicarious dialogue in video lectures.
 The vicarious dialogue should be perceived as a natural conversation occurring during a lecture and should be effective for vicarious learners.
-Thus, we derived two main factors for designing vicarious dialogue: (1) the most commonly observed utterance categories in real tutoring (Table~\ref{tab:tutor_category}, Table~\ref{tab:tutee_category}) and (2) effective conversation patterns for vicarious learners.
+Thus, we derived two main factors for designing vicarious dialogues: (1) the most commonly observed utterance categories in real tutoring (Table~\ref{tab:tutor_category}, Table~\ref{tab:tutee_category}) and (2) effective teaching strategies for vicarious learners.

-\subsubsection{Nine utterance categories that commonly observed in human tutoring and classroom.}
+\subsubsection{Key utterance categories that are commonly observed in 1-to-1 tutoring and classroom.}

-Several studies have collected data from actual one-on-one tutoring or classroom session recordings and then performed qualitative coding at the statement level to classify representative types of utterances made by tutors and tutees.
+Several studies have collected data from actual one-on-one tutoring or classroom session recordings and performed qualitative coding at the statement level to classify representative types of utterances made by tutors and tutees.
 We categorized the tutor's utterances into nine types (Table~\ref{tab:tutor_category}) and the learner's utterances into five types (Table~\ref{tab:tutee_category}) to utilize for designing vicarious dialogues that simulate a natural tutoring scenario.

-\subsubsection{Three teaching strategies that can positively affect vicarious learner engagement and learning.}
+\subsubsection{Three teaching strategies that can positively affect vicarious learners.}

-Research shows that vicarious learners are notably affected by the direct learner's discourse following the instructor's statements as vicarious learners tend to mimic direct learner's actions~\cite{chi2016why}.
-The three most influential dialogue patterns observed include:
+Research indicates that vicarious learners are notably affected by the direct learner's discourse following the instructor's statements as vicarious learners tend to mimic direct learner's actions~\cite{chi2016why}.
+The three most influential dialogue patterns in vicarious learning include:

 \textbf{\textit{Integrate a direct learner's cognitive conflict.}} A tutoring video that contains a \textit{cognitive conflict} situation, where the instructor corrects errors made by the direct learner, can improve the attention and interest of vicarious learners~\cite{ding2021learning, muldner2011learning,chi2016why}.
 Thus, we propose designing dialogues as if the instructor encourages the direct learner to reach confusion and addresses misconceptions productively~\cite{Lehman2012ConfusionAC,VanLehn2003WhyDO,Graesser2004AutoTutorAT}.